The Corpus of Hittite Divinatory Texts (HDivT)

 18ID=18 --

-[m]ān=aš=kanwenn:CNJ=PPRO.3SG.C.NOM=OBPk ÍD‑anFluss:ACC.SG.C EGIR‑pawieder:ADV uetkommen:3SG.PST one blank line
+[m]ān=aš=kanwenn:CNJ=PPRO.3SG.C.NOM=OBPk ÍD‑anFluss:ACC.SG.C EGIR‑pawieder:ADV uetkommen:3SG.PST

-or if it came (instead) behind the river?
+or [i]f it came behind the river?

 18ID=18 A